Use these insider tips to improve visibility for your company

 Special tip: Don’t insult journalists.
 Ever.
 Even when their behavior is less than favorable, you should still keep things positive and friendly on your end.
 You don’t want to get into a war of words with someone who makes a living from them.

 - Be smart.

 Pitching reporters is not for the faint of heart.
 You must have the virtue of patience, nerves of steel and great stories to tell.
 It’s best to hire a PR firm to handle this for you.

 At Axia, we understand that journalists are always looking for content, but it must be the right content.
 We have already built relationships with reporters, so when you are ready with news to pitch, we’ll work to get you covered.
-To learn more, contact us or download our free e-book Learn Media Relations from the Media today.
+To learn more, contact us or download our e-book Learn Media Relations from the Media today.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.